Symmetry

 Mathematical symmetry may be observed with respect to the passage of time; as a spatial relationship; through geometric transformations; through other kinds of functional transformations; and as an aspect of abstract objects, including theoretic models, language, and music.

-This article describes symmetry from three perspectives: in mathematics, including geometry, the most familiar type of symmetry for many people; in science and nature; and in the arts, covering architecture, art and music.
+This article describes symmetry from three perspectives: in mathematics, including geometry, the most familiar type of symmetry for many people; in science and nature; and in the arts, covering architecture, art, and music.

-The opposite of symmetry is asymmetry, which refers to the absence or a violation of symmetry.
+The opposite of symmetry is asymmetry, which refers to the absence of symmetry.

 In mathematics

 In geometry

 A geometric shape or object is symmetric if it can be divided into two or more identical pieces that are arranged in an organized fashion.
 This means that an object is symmetric if there is a transformation that moves individual pieces of the object, but doesn't change the overall shape.
 The type of symmetry is determined by the way the pieces are organized, or by the type of transformation: